 In 2016, Professor Jamie Monson, arrived at MSU to become director of the African Studies Center.
 She is a historian who examines China-Africa relations and technology transfer with regards to Chinese development assistance to Africa.
 This team is joined by Professor Georgina Montgomery, whose research on the history of science is rooted in Africa, and Professor John Aerni-Flessner, who writes on the history of Lesotho with an appointment in MSU’s Residential College of Arts and Humanities.
 Also, with Lauer’s retirement, the MSU Library recently hired Dr. Jessica Achberger, who has a Ph.D. in African history and conducts research in Zambia and southern Africa.
 She offers, along with Limb (who retires at the end of the 2017 academic year), continuing library support for and scholarly engagement with faculty and students alike.
 In addition, MSU History has world-renowned scholars of the African American experience, as well as the history of the U.S., Asia, Europe, and Latin America, who study the African diaspora, digital humanities, gender, and migration, among other things, creating terrific synergies within the department.

 Currently, the Africanists in History are training eighteen Ph.D. students.
 And since 1967 the department has granted eighty-six Ph.D.s in African History.
-Those students came to East Lansing from places as far afield as Kenya, Ethiopia, South Africa, Ghana, The Gambia, Senegal, Cape Verde, Zambia, Cuba, China, Nigeria, South Africa, and the United States.
+Those students came to East Lansing from places as far afield as Kenya, Ethiopia, South Africa, Ghana, The Gambia, Senegal, Cape Verde, Zambia, Cuba, Israel, China, Nigeria, South Africa, and the United States.
 Recent Ph.D.s have garnered positions at a great variety of prestigious colleges and universities including University of Pennsylvania, University of California-Los Angeles, Boston University, University of Nebraska, Ohio University, Central Michigan University, Santa Clara University, University of Oklahoma, College of Wooster, University of South Carolina, Brigham Young University, Florida International University, Southern Methodist University, University of Buffalo, University of Kansas, West Virginia University, University of Nairobi, Kenyatta University, Addis Ababa University, and University of Cheikh Anta Diop.
 And the list goes on.

 So what accounts for MSU’s number one ranking in African History?
 First, it is clear that African History’s success results in large part from a broad institutional commitment to the study of Africa.
 A program does not become number one on its own.
 It rises with support from administrators, faculty, alumni and friends.
 It rises in an environment that encourages connectivity with other strong and synergistic programs.
 Today President Lou Anna K. Simon and Provost June Youatt, along with deans of colleges and the graduate school, and directors of centers and of the MSU Library and MSU Press are committed, like their predecessors, to Africa initiatives.
 As a result of ongoing investments in Africa programming, MSU continues to tout one of the largest Africana library collections in the U.S., and its MSU Museum, Kresge Art Gallery, and Eli and Edythe Broad Art Museum exhibit distinguished Africa collections.
 MSU’s commitment to Africa means the campus is home to one of the ten federally-funded Title VI National Resource Centers for African Language and Area Studies.
 The Center’s 160 world-acclaimed faculty members offer 29 African languages, advanced interdisciplinary studies at the undergraduate level, and world-renowned Ph.D. programs.
 They also expand this nation’s knowledge and appreciation of African cultures, peoples, and history by conducting outreach to other colleges and universities and to K-12 classrooms.
 Further, the African Studies Center has launched the Alliance for African Partnerships, which is innovating new models of engagement for shared research, while enhancing the resources and capacities of African universities, institutions and scholars.
 Many Africanists on campus participate in interdisciplinary dialogues in the African American and African Studies Program.
 And the MSU Press has become known for its book series on African History and Culture, the editor of which is Peter Alegi, and for the Journal of West African History, the editor-in-chief of which is Nwando Achebe.